svadimsh/incident-response-docs/docs/during/security_incident_response.md

 ---
 cover: assets/img/covers/security_incident.png
-description: Checklist of actions for responding to a security incident at PagerDuty.
+description: Checklist of actions for responding to a security incident at Solid Commerce.
 ---
 <div id="reviewed-dates">
-  <span><strong>Last Reviewed:</strong> <abbr title="We recommend you include with this document the date you last reviewed your process.">YYYY-MM-DD</abbr></span>
+  <span><strong>Last Reviewed:</strong> <abbr title="We recommend you include with this document the date you last reviewed your process.">2019-06-10</abbr></span>
-  <span><strong>Last Tested:</strong> <abbr title="We recommend you include with this document the date you last tested your process.">YYYY-MM-DD</abbr></span>
+  <span><strong>Last Tested:</strong> <abbr title="We recommend you include with this document the date you last tested your process.">2019-06-14</abbr></span>
 </div>

 !!! warning "Incident Commander Required"
-     As with all major incidents at PagerDuty, security ones will also involve an Incident Commander, who will delegate the tasks to relevant resolvers.
+     As with all major incidents at Solid Commerce, security ones will also involve an Incident Commander, who will delegate the tasks to relevant resolvers.
 Tasks may be performed in parallel as assigned by the IC.
-Page one at the earliest possible opportunity `!ic page`.
+Contact one at the earliest possible opportunity `!ic page`.

 !!! question "Not Sure it's a Security Incident?"
     Trigger the process anyway.
 It's better to be safe than sorry.
 The Incident Commander will make a determination on if response is needed.